NilsSkoglund/Sold-apartments-Stockholm-2013-2020/README.md

 You should now have raw data from 50k+ apartments sold in Stockholm with less than 1% NaN-values.

 # Summary
-In this project I'm scraping information about 58k+ sold apartments in Stockholm from jan-2013 to sep-2020.
+In this project I'm scraping information from 50k+ sold apartments in Stockholm from jan-2013 to sep-2020.
 After scraping I´ve performed a decent amount of data cleaning before the data-set was ready for analysis.
 My analysis was exploratory and I was mainly focused on looking at the price development for apartments in Stockholm kommun.

 # Description
 ## Scraping